 If you're charged with possession of a knife or the victim of a knife-related crime, you should contact an attorney as soon as possible to discuss your legal options.

 - What it means to be charged with violating your state's knife law, including elements of the crime, potential defenses, and the length of any possible criminal sentence.

 - The types of knives your state permits and any restrictions or limitations on the type of knife you can own and/or carry

 Knife Handling Safety Tips

-- If you're outside your home state, check the applicable local and state regulations governing the possession, ownership and transportation of knives.
+- If you're outside your home state, check the applicable local and state laws and regulations governing the possession, ownership, and transportation of knives.
 Municipalities differ in their knife laws, so it is important to check wherever you are using the knife.

 - Even if a type of knife is not outlawed, you must still use extreme care when handling and storing these legal knives.
 Just because a type of knife is allowed doesn't mean you won't face criminal liability if you use the knife to perpetuate a dangerous crime.
 For example, using a kitchen knife as a stabbing weapon doesn't exempt you from criminal liability.